 During the wars of religion, the city is plundered by Montgommery.

-During the Revolution, Sées were five parishes.
-The Comte de Provence, later Louis XVIII, is appointed his tutor, Bishop Plessis of Argentré, Bishop of Sées.
-This fills the region of its benefits and built a magnificent episcopal palace.
+At the time of the Revolution, Sées had five parishes.
+The Comte de Provence, the future Louis XVIII, had his tutor appointed, Monseigneur du Plessis d'Argentré, bishop of Sées.
+It fills the region with its benefits and builds a majestic episcopal palace.

 Today, Sées is one of the four chief towns of the canton of France, which is the seat of a bishopric.
 The episcopal city has kept over the centuries the charm of small towns by integrating in its landscape, amenities useful for everyday life.
 Sées is named in 2018 "Small City of character of the Orne".